-- Upgrading the quality of courses and the quantity of student life activities on our campus with a wealth of interesting, stimulating and fun activities for students of all ages and backgrounds. - Investing close to \$100 million in campus improvements and new construction projects. - Transferring record numbers of students to the University of California and the California State University systems. - Utilizing state-of-the-art technologies in all aspects of our instruction and services. - Guaranteeing success to all Evergreen Valley College students!
+- Utilizing the latest in information technology for research, classroom instruction and student services.
+The very latest educational technology can be found in our classrooms and library. - Expanding the quality of courses and the quantity of student life activities on our campus with a wealth of interesting, stimulating and fun activities for students of all ages and backgrounds. - Investing close to \$100 million in campus enhancements, upgrades and new construction projects. - Transferring record numbers of students to the University of California and the California State University systems. - Guaranteeing success for all Evergreen Valley College students by providing a variety of support services to assist students through every aspect of their college experience!